Funding University Priorities: Supporting First Generation Students

 Starr Hill Pathways students participate in the Nursing pathway.
 Photo credit: Dan Addison

 In 2022 the Equity Center received a $150,000 Trust grant to support the Starr Hill Pathways Program.
-Read about their continued growth and impact in the community in this University Advancement feature
+Read about their continued growth and impact in the community in this University Advancement feature.

 A team of UVA School of Education Professors is working to provide open access to high-quality, peer-reviewed educational resources, while developing a CAD library.
 Check out more about this 2023 grant project and their ongoing work in UVA Today.